 Interact with more experienced people.
 Postdocs and PIs who read widely and like discussing science will help you, but they are busy and you must win their confidence.
 Go to the most relevant scientific conferences and meet the experts in your field.
 Be somewhat wary of people who give confident advice but don’t have any relevant publications.

 Question your project and your supervisor.
-Try to formulate the questions that underlie all your experiments.
-Ask questions at seminars, and sit near the front to make this much easier.
+Try to formulate the questions that underlie your experiments.
+Ask questions at seminars, and sit near the front to make this easier for you.
 Get noticed by PIs.

 Nothing can substitute for concentrated thinking without email alerts, music and social media.
 Learn to spend some time each month thinking deeply about your work.